RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 Buckets frustrate me.
 Unless you have mutually exclusive categories, you need tags, not buckets.

-You might want tags related to the functionality, the operating environment, related services, competing services, etc.
+You might want tags related to functionality, operating environment, related services, competing services, etc.

 For example, I might tag AppVeyor as follows: